BrandonTang89/MERN-ToDoList/README.md

 - path
 - dotenv

+> Warning: <br>
+> With the current version of ```semantic-ui-css```, there exist a double `;;` within `react-app/node_modules/semantic-ui-css/semantic.min.css` that needs to be removed before it can important properly into the react project.

-Note that you can install these using ```npm install package.json``` in the respective directories.
+Note that you can install these using `npm install package.json` in the respective directories.
-# Running the Stack

 ## The Front-End
 From the ```react-app``` directory,
 - run ```npm start``` to begin the development server.